Maine Festival: September 29 - October 6, 2024

-Join the Appalachian Mountain Club for the 3rd Annual See The Dark Festival.
-This is a multi-day event hosted at AMC's Medawisla Lodge focused on the dark sky to be held September 29 through October 6, 2024.
+Join the Appalachian Mountain Club for the 4th Annual See The Dark Festival.
+This is a multi-day event hosted at AMC's Medawisla Lodge focused on the dark sky to be held in fall 2025.
 Feel free to join us for as many days as you wish; attendance for the entire week is not required.

 About the Festival